touchHLE/touchHLE/README.md

 Currently, the supported functionality is not much more than what the single supported app uses.
 The code tries to be reasonably complete where it can, though.

 ## App support

+For pretty screenshots and video, [check out the home page!](https://touchhle.org/)

 - Super Monkey Ball (2008, App Store launch title), tested versions 1.0, 1.02, 1.3 (1.3 is the most heavily tested)
   - Fully playable, everything works.
 Among other things: